Guide to Advanced Surgery for The Spine

 - Shortened recovery period after surgery

 Our surgeons are experienced, highly skilled medical specialists, who perform minimally invasive foraminotomy procedure with great success.

-Laminotomy is another common minimally invasive decompression surgery that Marina Del Rey Hospital offers.
+Laminotomy is another common minimally invasive decompression surgery that Cedars-Sinai Marina del Rey Hospital offers.
 Through laminotomy, the performing surgeon removes a small portion of the lamina – a bony structure attached to each vertebra – in order to widen and decompress the spinal canal.

 - Traditional Open Surgery Laminotomy

 - Minimally Invasive Laminotomy

 - 1-inch incision on the neck or the back

 - the surgeon cuts through the surrounding muscle and tissue to gain access to the spine

 - the surgeon moves muscle fibers to gain access to the spine

 - outpatient procedure, the patient returns home on the same day